BEaStia/nats_listener/README.md

 Right now nats functionality is proved to work aside of Puma workers because of the conflicts between `puma` and `nats-pure` gems.

+# TODO:
+1. Add nats-streaming subscribers
+2. Add usage of nats-streaming for calls

 ## Development